jonnonz1/nz-statute-book/acts/public/1990/transport-accident-investigation-commission-act-1990.md

 ### 14P No search warrant may be issued for record specified in section 14B(2) or section 14C(2)
 No Judge, Justice, Community Magistrate, or Registrar may issue a search warrant in respect of a record specified in section 14B(2) or section 14C(2).

-### 14Q Disclosure of personal information under Privacy Act 1993
+### 14Q Disclosure of personal information under Privacy Act 2020
-(1) A record specified in any of paragraphs (a), (b), and (c) of section 14B(2) or section 14C(2) may be disclosed to the supplier of that record pursuant to a request made in accordance with principle 6 of the Privacy Act 1993.
+(1) A record specified in any of paragraphs (a), (b), and (c) of section 14B(2) or section 14C(2) may be disclosed to the supplier of that record pursuant to a request made in accordance with information privacy principle 6 set out in section 22 of the Privacy Act 2020.
 (2) For the purposes of subsection (1), a person is the supplier of a record if the person— (a) made a statement or submission referred to in section 14B(2)﻿(a); or (b) is recorded on a recording or transcript referred to in paragraph (a) or paragraph (b) of section 14C(2); or (c) gave the information contained in a record referred to in paragraph (b) or paragraph (c) of section 14B(2) or section 14C(2)﻿(c).
 (3) To avoid doubt, a person to whom a record is disclosed under this section may not disclose that record to any person in breach of section 14B(1) or section 14C(1).
-(4) Nothing in this section limits sections 27 to 29 of the Privacy Act 1993.
+(4) Nothing in this section limits sections 49 to 53 of the Privacy Act 2020.
 (5) This section is subject to section 14(3).

 ### 14R Application of Official Information Act 1982 to record specified in section 14B(2) or section 14C(2)